You are here

 Print out and bring the most recent version of Form I-693, Report of Medical Examination and Vaccination Record, to your medical exam appointment: Fill out Part 1 of Form I-693 but do not sign until the civil surgeon instructs you to do so.
 The civil surgeon will use Form I-693 to document the results of your medical exam.

-The designated civil surgeon will complete and sign Form I-693,and seal the form and any supporting documents in an envelope.
+The designated civil surgeon will complete, sign and seal Form I-693 and any supporting documents in an envelope.
 You must submit the sealed envelope to USCIS as directed in the Form I-693 instructions.

 IMPORTANT: Do not break the seal or open this envelope.
 USCIS will not accept Form I-693 if it is not in a sealed envelope or if the envelope is altered in any way.